pgRouting/workshop/docs/source/chapters/advanced.rst

     * The total number of records changed.
     * The node sequence changed.
     * The edge sequence changed.
-    * In othe words another completlty different route was found.
+    * In othe words another completly different route was found.